 This session unearths the layered metafictions of the city: how the stories we tell about our cities restructure the cities themselves and how the city alters how we tell stories about ourselves.
 What is the science and the imagination of a city?
 What maps and narratives lie hidden but also animate the familiar atlas of everyday space?
 Through notions of the “unreal city,” we explore the visions, apocalyptic or aspirational, that imagine a city into being.

-Dominic Pettman is Professor of Culture & Media at Eugene Lang College and the New School for Social Research.
-Petteman is interested in behavior and phenomena that escape the overcoding of everyday life in the age of hyper-capitalism.
+Dominic Pettman is Professor of Culture & Media at the New School for Social Research and Eugene Lang College.
+Pettman is interested in behavior and phenomena that escape the overcoding of everyday life in the age of hyper-capitalism.
 This includes the emergent, vestigial, anachronistic, marginal, clandestine, elliptical, stubborn, confounding, communal, improvised, untimely, unexpected, unplanned, unspoken, unrecognized, slow, quiet, seductive, opaque, attentive, unproductive, unprofitable, unalgorithmic, glitchy, and other cultural clinamens.

 He is the author of numerous books on technology, humans, and other animals; including In Divisible Cities (Punctum), Infinite Distraction(Polity), Creaturely Love (Minnesota), Sonic Intimacy (Stanford), and Metagestures (with pataphysical historian Carla Nappi).